wp-plugins/events-manager-extended/readme.txt

 1. A default event page with a map automatically pulled from Google Maps through the #_MAP placeholder.
 2. The events management page.
-3. The Events Manager Extended Options page.
-4. The Events Manager Extended Menu.
+3. The Events Manager Extended Menu.

 == Changelog ==